Skip to main content

-Support For A Technologically-Neutral Private Copying Levy
+Support for a Technologically-Neutral Private Copying Levy

 ACTRA RACS has distributed private copying royalties to performers for nearly 20 years.
 Over that period, we’ve seen the royalty payments associated with the private copying levy diminish dramatically and, as a consequence, deprive performers of much-needed income.
 The time to raise our voices and call for change has come.